ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    ```
    sum(container_cpu_usage_seconds_total{container="patient-health-frontend"})
    ```
 4. Click on the **Graph** tab.
-I turned the traffic generator script on for a while and then stopped it.
+Run the traffic generator script on for a while and then stop it.
 Note that the times are GMT:
    <p style="width: 50%;">

    ![Prometheus Graph](images/solution55-openshift-microservices/prometheus-01.png)